bigwiv/Biopython-cn/en/chr04.rst

 adjusted), and any other common annotation is also kept (like the id, name and description).

-For an example with per-letter annotation, we°Øll use the first record in a FASTQ file.
+For an example with per-letter annotation, we‚Äôll use the first record in a FASTQ file.
 Chapter \ `5 <#chapter:Bio.SeqIO>`__ will explain the ``SeqIO`` functions: